kimopharr-lgtm/MODE---Multi-Halo-Orbit-Dynamics-Engine/README.md

 ---
 # Consequence-Boundary Focus

-OM + PCS is focused on whether a candidate action or state has standing to proceed before consequence or persistence binds.
+OM + PCS is focused on whether a candidate action or state has standing to proceedMODE investigates whether persistent large-scale organization can emerge from balanced interaction architectures that avoid the immediate collapse or unrestricted dispersion commonly observed in simpler attraction-MODE investigates whether persistent large-scale organization can emerge from balanced interaction architectures that avoid the immediate collapse or unrestricted dispersion commonly observed in simpler attraction-only or repulsion-only particle systems.

-The system demonstrates:
-- what admits
-- what refuses
-- what requires review
-- what persists
-- what is rejected
-- what is quarantined
-- what changes under stale, duplicate, locked, or contradictory conditions

-The goal is to make runtime governance behavior observable, replayable, and testable.

 # CURRENT BENCHMARK AREAS